JetBrains/ideavim/doc/set-commands.md

                    template        DEPRECATED.
 PLEASE USE `idearefactormode` OPTION
                                    when starting a template       - IdeaVim ONLY

-                   refactoring     when refactoring without      - IdeaVim ONLY a template is performed
+                   refactoring     DEPRECATED.
+PLEASE USE ideaselection
+                   ideaselection   when IDE sets a selection      - IdeaVim ONLY (examples: extend selection, wrap with while, etc.)

     'showmode'       'smd'       message on the status line to show current mode